Preventing Hash Collisions in Large Frontend Projects

 Frequently Asked Questions

-Why do identical source files sometimes generate different hashes across CI runs?
-Non-deterministic factors like parallel compilation order, embedded timestamps, or varying internal module IDs cause byte-level differences.
-Enforce deterministic build flags, disable timestamp injection, and lock dependency versions across all runners.
+Non-deterministic factors including parallel compilation order, embedded timestamps, and varying internal module IDs cause byte-level differences in the output even when source files are unchanged.
+Enforce deterministic build flags, disable timestamp injection, and lock dependency versions across all CI runners.

-Can CDN cache invalidation fix a hash collision after deployment?
 No. Cache invalidation only purges stale entries from the edge.
-If two distinct files share an identical hash, the CDN cannot distinguish them.
-You must regenerate unique fingerprints, rebuild the artifact, and redeploy.
+If two distinct files share an identical fingerprint, the CDN cannot distinguish them by URL alone.
+You must regenerate unique fingerprints, rebuild the artefact, and redeploy with fresh immutable URLs.